 10 Common Reasons Your Jade Plant is Dropping Leaves

+If, like me, you’ve been growing a jade plant for some time, you’ll notice that some leaf drop is completely unavoidable with this plant over time.
+However, it’s not normal to lose more than one or two leaves at a time.
 Jade Plants most often drop leaves due to stress from a lack of light, too much or too little water, or drafts of cold or hot air.
 They can also naturally lose leaves due to age.
 Other issues include pests and poor quality potting mix.
+In this guide, I’ll run through 10 of the most common causes of jade plant leaf drop and how I fixed the issue with my plant at home.

 1) Overwatering and Saturated Soil Bases

 Jade Plants are succulents, and like other succulents, they prefer less water rather than more.
 Overwatering is one of the top causes of leaf drop in all members of the Crassula genus.
-These leaves will yellow first and may begin to shrivel before falling off.
+Jade plant leaves turning yellow is a common early sign and may begin to shrivel before falling off.
 Even after you stop watering, the leaf loss can continue if the roots are affected.
-Drain any saucers and consider changing the soil mix if it is saturated and won’t dry out quickly.
+Drain any saucers and consider changing your jade plant soil mix if it is saturated and won’t dry out quickly.

-Switching to a more rapidly draining soil mix made for orchids, cacti, or succulents will encourage faster drying.
+I recommend switching to a more rapidly draining soil mix made for orchids, cacti, or succulents to encourage faster drying.
 Don’t water a Jade Plant until the top two inches of the soil dry out to ensure you’re not overwatering.

 2) Overly Dry Conditions